Where to Start (Part 4)

 An expanded synopsis.
 (Optional.)
 A synopsis is a synopsis is a synopsis—but like an outline or a draft, you’re constantly creating room for growth and improvement.
 As your plot coalesces, ain’t nothing wrong with updating your synopsis as well.
 Add a little padding, either before you begin to write or as you begin your first draft.
 It’s okay to use your synopsis (or outline) as a fluid primer or blueprint.
 It’s perfectly okay to update your synopsis—so feel free to add another 5 or 10 or 20 pages, exploring any newfound ideas.
 Make mistakes.
 Think fresh thoughts.
 Re-evaluate.
 Leave blanks.
 Every time I finish a synopsis, even a first draft, I find myself with a few dozen gaps where I’ve typed [IDEA TO COME]—and yes, again in bright, bold red—before moving along to those ideas that are freely flowing.
 Trust that every idea you need will arrive—and in its own damn time.
 Writing a novel is funny that way.

-Why?
-Because there’s no such animal as perfect writing.
-Certainly not while writing a synopsis or first draft!
-Even polished and ready for publication, there’s no single solution—no perfect sentence or perfect page or perfect chapter in a perfect book.
+PS: If you’re one of those people loathe to leave a blank space, who must write every word precisely in chronological order, who must pen every thought with unwavering exactitude, striving for immediate perfection, my advice is this: Get over yourself!
+There’s no such thing as perfect writing.
+And certainly while attempt to piece together a synopsis or first draft!
+Even polished and ready for publication, there’s no single solution—no perfect sentence or perfect page or perfect chapter in a perfect book (that can’t be altered, tweaked, deleted or rethought.
 Every word we write (or don’t write) is a subjective impulse.
-Writing Harold hated his dance classes rather than Harold disliked his dance classes won’t bring your novel any closer to Nirvana.
+Writing Harold hated his dance classes rather than Harold disliked his dance classes won’t bring your novel any closer to literary Nirvana.
+Do your best… and then move along.
+Remember, perfection is an illusion—a Siren singing sweetly on the rocks of self-importance and ultimate disillusion.
+We do the best we can, and we also finish the book.

-Character Profiles (Arias).
-Some writers choose to visualize their major characters (specifically their protagonist and antagonist) before they begin to draft out a story.
-They feel that by creating this sort of personal bio, they can better hone the creative process and even help characters deal more logically or realistically with your plot.
-I’ve known writers who’ll look for digital images of real folks in the hopes of better establishing a more familiar (and hence believable) entity in their own minds.
+Character Profile (Aria).
+Some writers choose to visualize their main characters (specifically their protagonist and antagonist) before they begin to draft out a story.
+They feel that creating this sort of personal bio can better hone the creative process, and can even help with plot structure.
+I’ve known writers who’ll look for digital images of real folks in the hopes to better establish a more familiar (and hence believable) entity in their own minds.
 Such intense scrutiny isn’t necessary—but it can’t hurt, either.
 For certain writers, depicting these people can help establish both a physical and emotional bond, even if most of these characteristics and physical attributes never make it to the page.
 The purpose of the literary aria is simply to help the writer’s vision.

 I believe that some readers appreciate in-depth revelations of a character’s physical description, emotional band-width and various personal qualities.
 Others prefer to deduce such visual and emotional characteristics for themselves.
 So creating elaborate physical descriptions are obviously a matter of choice.
 For instance consider the somewhat pithy: